Palo Alto has completed its search for a new city auditor Thursday, tapping a veteran from San Diego County for the post.

-The City Council unanimously approved Pelletier's contract Monday night.
+The City Council is scheduled to approve Pelletier's contract Monday night.
 He will receive a base salary of $156,000.

 Mike Edmonds has been serving as the interim city auditor.